What is Oral health?

 Oral health means the health of the mouth.
 A healthy mouth allows you to speak, smile, smell, taste, touch, chew, swallow and convey a range of emotions with confidence and without pain, discomfort and disease.

-No matter what your age – 5, 25, 65 or 85 years – oral health is vital to your general health and well-being.
+No matter your age – 5, 25, 65 or 85 years – oral health is vital to your general health and well-being.

 Why does Oral health matter?